amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     ORDER BY COUNT(*) DESC;

 > #### CHALLENGE 15
-> Expand the query above to include the plot type and average weights (rounded to two decimal places) for each species/plot type combination.
-Order the output from the lowest weight to the highest.
-Exclude all records that don't have weight values recorded.
-Optional: use table name abbreviations and make the output easier to read.***

-> #### CHALLENGE 16
 >
-> SQL queries help us *ask* specific *questions* which we want to answer about our data.
+> SQL queries help us ask specific questions which we want to answer about our data.
 The real skill with SQL is to know how to translate our scientific questions into a sensible SQL query (and subsequently visualize and interpret our results).
 >
 > Have a look at the following questions; these questions are written in plain English.
-Can you translate them to *SQL queries* and give a suitable answer?
+Can you translate them to SQL queries and give a suitable answer?
 >
 > 1. How many plots from each type are there?
 > 2. How many specimens are of each sex are there for each year?
 > 3. How many specimens of each species were captured in each type of plot?
 > 4. What is the average weight of each taxa?
 > 5. What is the percentage of each species in each taxa?
-> 6. What are the minimum, maximum and average weight for each species of Rodent?
+> 6. What are the minimum, maximum and average weight for each species of rodent?
 > 7. What is the average hindfoot length for male and female rodent of each species?
-Is there a Male / Female difference?
+Is there a male/female difference?
 > 8. What is the average weight of each rodent species over the course of the years?
 Is there any noticeable trend for any of the species?